kluctl/kluctl/docs/commands.md

     -o, --output TEXT             Specify output format and target file, in the format 'format=path'.
 Format can either be 'diff' or 'yaml'.
 Can be specified multiple times.
 The actual format for yaml is currently not documented and subject to change.
-    --full-diff-after-deploy TEXT
-                                  Perform a full diff (no inclusion/exclusion) directly after the deployent has finished.
-The argument has the same meaning as in `-o`
 ```
 <!-- END SECTION -->